hendhd/hyantis/pysrc/example1/shell-script.md

    </DATA>
 ```

-PyVO expands the binary stream to extract the data :
+The PyVO `votable.to_xml` method decodes this binary stream to extract the data :

 ```xml
    <DATA>